-It’s no surprise that college dorms are a breeding ground for bed bugs.
-With students from all over the country hauling in their belongings from home or recent travels, the pesky creatures simply have to hitchhike in on a backpack or suitcase and make themselves right at home.
+Unsurprisingly, college dorms are a breeding ground for bed bugs.
+With students from all over the country hauling in their belongings from home or recent travels, the pesky creatures simply have to hitchhike in on a backpack or suitcase and make themselves home.
 We’re uncovering the truths about preventing bed bugs in college dorms before you move in.

 How Common Are Bed Bugs?

-Bed bugs are most commonly seen in places with high occupant turnovers, such as hotels, apartment complexes, and dorms.
+Bed bugs are commonly seen in places with high occupant turnovers, such as hotels, apartment complexes, and dorms.
 They are likely to be carried in on luggage or used furniture, which residents in these living quarters often have.
-One of the most frequently infested pieces of furniture is an innerspring mattress since the bed bugs can live in coils and fabric.
+An innerspring mattress is one of the most frequently infested pieces of furniture since the bed bugs can live in coils and fabric.

 Say Goodbye to Bed Bugs in College Dorms

 The best way to prevent bed bugs in college dorms is to take some precautions before you pack your belongings.
-Follow these tips, and you’ll be doing your part to avoid finding these tiny bugs in the bed.
+Follow these tips, and you’ll do your part to avoid finding these tiny bugs in the bed.

-- Know Where to Look: When you arrive at school, don’t bring your belongings up to your room until you’ve inspected your mattress and surrounding areas.
-Look all over the mattress, including corners and every crevice – you may even want to use a flash light.
-Also check the headboard, nightstand and even curtains if there are any.
+- Know Where to Look: When you arrive at school, don’t bring your belongings to your room until you’ve inspected your mattress and surrounding areas.
+Look all over the mattress, including corners and every crevice – you may even want to use a flashlight.
+Also, check the headboard, nightstand, and even curtains if there are any.
 Ask your roommate to check their side too.
 If you find any signs of bed bugs, alert the RA.